MattPhilpot/RestQL/README.md

 TODO - I'd like to change the builder style to use infix functions to make it more readable, breaking away from standard builder notation.

+I'd also like to add a notation processor so it can look at objects and build graphQL queries based on that.
+But hey, this is a first release so :)

 An example of how this would be used:

 ```kotlin